DecisiveAI/mdai-docs/src/install/aws.md

 ## Setup the MDAI Engine™ in AWS

-You are going to learn to do the following in less than five minutes:
+You are going to learn to do the following:

-- Set up and run a cloud instance of MDAI Engine™
+* Send telemetry to the MDAI Engine™
-- Send telemetry to the MDAI Engine™
+* Access the MDAI Engine Console™ to verify data flowing through the MDAI Engine™
-- Access the MDAI Engine Console™ to verify data flowing through the MDAI Engine™.
+* Set up and run a cloud instance of MDAI Engine™

 ## Prerequisites